Save On Clouds enables you to take control of your cloud usage and minimize the cost of running a platform on AWS, Azure or Google Cloud Platform.

 When you fetch the virtual machine instances of your AWS, Azure or GCP Account, you may see the instances that are part of an Auto Scaling Group.
-In that case you cannot stop or start the instances individually.
+In that case, you cannot stop or start the instances individually.

 In such a scenario you will see an icon next to the instance which indicates that the instance is managed by an ASG.

-The cost that you see on the Cloud Resources page might be slightly different from the cost that you see on your invoices and bills.
-The reason is that, we only care about the cost that can be reduced!
+The cost that you see on the cloud resources page might be slightly different from the cost that you see on your invoices and bills.
+The reason is that we only care about the cost that can be reduced!
 After all, Save On Clouds is all about cost savings!

-In this example, the upfront cost cannot be reduces so it will not incur any savings when you stop your instances.
+In this example, the upfront cost cannot be reduced so it will not incur any savings when you stop your instances.
 Likewise, your SQL Server licensing cost may not be based on the usage time so, again, stopping your EC2 instance may not reduce the licensing cost.

 The cost that you will see in the cloud resources, for this instance, will be the cost of the instance that can be reduced.

-Some of these components will not be bulled if you stop the virtual machine but some others, such as a disk, will still appear in your bills (as a cost!).
+Some of these components will not be billed if you stop the virtual machine but some others, such as a disk, will still appear in your bills (as a cost!).
 In this case, we do not include the disk’s cost in the calculated cost.

-Cost information in Cloud Resources is for you to estimate how much you may save and which resource is the most costly one.
+Cost information in cloud resources is for you to estimate how much you may save and which resource is the most costly one.
 This information has no impact on your bills and is only for your information.

-If an instance can be started, you will see a Start button.
-Likewise, you will see a Stop button if an instance can be stopped.
+If an instance can be started, you will see a start button.
+Likewise, you will see a stop button if an instance can be stopped.